johschuett/Datatblr/README.md

 * pandoc  [PANDOC.ORG](https://pandoc.org/)

 ### Compile & Run
-To compile the program, simply run the command `make` inside your console in the directory of the program folder.
-After that, you can simply run the executable by clicking on it or by running the command `./Datatblr`.
+**UNIX:** To compile the Datatblr user interface, run the command `make` inside your console in the directory of the program folder.
+After that, you can run the compiled executable by double-clicking on it or by running the command `./Datatblr`.

 You can of course just dig straight into the `R` code (starting from `render.R`) and have fun with it  :slightly_smiling_face:.

+The user interface is compatible with UNIX systems.
+If you are running **Windows**, you have to work directly with the R files!

 ### License
 [GNU General Public License v2.0 only](https://github.com/johschuett/Datatblr/blob/master/LICENSE)